KTRS (AM): Air personalities

-KTRS Morning Show hosts Bill Wilkerson and Wendy Wiese, sports director Jim Holder (at the time the public address announcer at the Edward Jones Dome for the NFL Rams' games), Randy Karraker, McGraw Milhaven, Kevin Horrigan, Scott St. James and Meme Wolff were all fired.
+In late 2005, KTRS Morning Show hosts Bill Wilkerson and Wendy Wiese, sports director Jim Holder (at the time the public address announcer at the Edward Jones Dome for the NFL Rams' games), Randy Karraker, McGraw Milhaven, Kevin Horrigan, Scott St. James and Meme Wolff were all fired.
 Management, including program director Al Brady Law, announced plans to bring in a new lineup beginning in January 2006.
+Law wanted to focus on a younger generation of talk radio hosts.

 Milhaven, however, was reinstated during the spring of 2006.
 Law was fired on December 11 of that year.
-Wendy Wiese also returned to the station.
+Wendy Wiese also returned to the station to co-host late mornings.

 KTRS announced on October 6, 2010, that it had hired veteran St. Louis radio personality J.C.
 Corcoran to fill its weekday midday slot starting October 25, 2010.
 Corcoran was fired on April 27, 2012, and later joined 1380 KXFN.
 Trish Gazall, who had been John Brown's co-host, joined Corcoran in January 2011 as his producer; Trish Gazall left the station in October 2012 for KEZK-FM.

 Steve Cochran, who later worked at WGN in Chicago, hosted a weekday evening talk show on KTRS from 2010 until 2013.

 Sports franchises

 KTRS broadcast St. Louis Blues hockey games from 2000 to 2006.
-In 2006, the Blues moved to competitor KMOX.
+In 2006, the Blues moved to competitor KMOX 1120 AM.